BizKit-Tech/BizKit-Tech.github.io/content/docs/projects/discounts/index.md

    The Pricing Rules associated with the discounts to be added, updated, and deleted identified in the `setup_pricing_rules` call are added, updated, and deleted through this function.

-   This function os called in the `on_update` controller of the parent DocType.
+   This function is called in the `on_update` controller of the parent DocType.

 # 3 Application To Transactions